10 Essential Watering Tips to Keep Your Landscape Alive

 • Large pots: 45 to 90 seconds

-Water until you see it draining out the bottom.
+Water each container until you see water draining out the bottom for a few seconds.
 In hot weather, this usually means watering every day, sometimes twice.

 7. Hand Watering the Right Way